Thanks to Automatic Semantic Understanding, AI-powered virtual agents can now go beyond the confines of ordinary chatbots.

 Any machine learning or deep learning algorithm attempts to find patterns in its training data that distinguishes particular classes (or targets) from one another.
 A recurrent neural network, like LSTM, takes into account not only the adjacent words in a sentence but also the context of each word - thus the sequence of the words is important.

 In the following example, the customer asks a simple question about car insurance and gets an appropriate response:

-We can see from the backend how the virtual assistant interprets the query and has no trouble identifying the correct intent - in this case, ‘Order car insurance’ - with a probability score of 99.42%.
+We can see from the backend how the virtual agent interprets the query and has no trouble identifying the correct intent - in this case, ‘Order car insurance’ - with a probability score of 99.42%.

 But what if the question is less straightforward:

 In this instance, the model becomes confused due to conflicting information in the question.
 This is the typical outcome you can expect from a lesser chatbot built on LSTM or any other deep neural network - it can manage simple questions easily but tends to sweat the more difficult ones.

 Customers, of course, don’t always have cut and dry queries.
 Which is why at boost.ai we’ve developed our algorithms with a higher level of understanding so that your customers get replies that look more like this:

 A deeper understanding of what customers are actually asking for allows virtual agents built on our algorithms to respond with more helpful answers overall.

 Let’s look at another complex example in which a customer is inquiring about the validity of their travel insurance: